OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 - Ensure adequate compliance staffing and designate clear lines of responsibility.
 - If necessary, e.g. for process efficiency, adapt existing business processes to support the open source compliance program.
-- Have training on the Organization’s open source policy made available to everyone.
+- Have training on the Organization’s open source policy and process made available to everyone.
 - Track progress of all open source compliance activities.

 ### Identification and Audit